27 Helpful Banff Travel Tips to Know

 Enjoy All The Things To Do in Banff

-There are SO many amazing things to do in Banff and around Banff it’s impossible to ever get bored, and you’ll need many trips to Banff to feel fulfilled to the fullest!
+There are so many amazing things to do in and around Banff that it’s impossible to ever get bored, and you’ll need many trips to Banff to feel fulfilled to the fullest!
 We get out all the time and know we will never even scratch the surface.
 You’ll love being in Banff as long as you like being outside.
 Here are just a few things in Banff that I recommend.

-• Relax at Lake Minnewanka: One of the top things to do in Banff National Park is Lake Minnewanka.
+- Relax at Lake Minnewanka: One of the top things to do in Banff National Park is Lake Minnewanka.
 Lake Minnewanka is a glacial lake that is just a ten-minute drive away from the town of Banff.
 This lake is 21 km long and 142 meters deep.

-• Photograph Two Jack Lake: Two Jack Lake is just a five-minute drive away from Lake Minnewanka.
+- Photograph Two Jack Lake: Two Jack Lake is just a five-minute drive away from Lake Minnewanka.
 It’s another fantastic lake with Mount Rundle Views.
 Two Jack is one of the most photographed lakes in the Canadian Rockies due to its proximity to Banff.
 However, it’s possible to arrive here with a tripod in the winter and be all by yourself.

-• Ski/Snowboard: Banff has three ski resorts in the park and a few more if you venture to Kananaskis, Golden, or Jasper.
+- Ski/Snowboard: Banff has three ski resorts in the park and a few more if you venture to Kananaskis, Golden, or Jasper.
 All are fantastic and are the best thing to do in the winter.

-• Mt Norquay Via Ferrata: Want to get into the mountains, but have the safety of harnesses and a mountain guide?
+- Mt Norquay Via Ferrata: Want to get into the mountains, but have the safety of harnesses and a mountain guide?
 Mt.
 Norquay’s Via Ferrata is the perfect thing to do for those looking for a real adventure in the Canadian Rockies.

-• Hike to Helen Lake: Helen Lake is a beautiful lake along the Icefields Parkway.
+- Hike to Helen Lake: Helen Lake is a beautiful lake along the Icefields Parkway.
 It’s far less prevalent than nearby Lake Moraine or Lake Louise.
 While the water is not glacier-fed bright blue, it’s a peaceful area.

 Where to Stay in Banff

+Hopefully, these Banff travel tips help you plan your trip to Banff.
 If you have any other questions leave a comment or see our Canadian Rockies travel guide for more articles about photography spots, lakes, hikes, and everything else.

 Plan Your Trip to the Canadian Rockies

-• Get Around: We suggest renting a car to get around.
+- Get Around: We suggest renting a car to get around.
 You can search for rental cars on Rentalcars.com.
-Or embark on an epic campervan trip.
-We like to compare prices on Motorhome Republic and Outdoorsy.
+For a campervan trip, you can check prices and compare on Outdoorsy.

-The Banff Blog Facebook Group is your headquarters for the Canadian Rockies’ travel advice and information.
-Including hike info and off-season travel information.
+The Banff Blog Private Facebook Group is your headquarters for Canadian Rockies travel advice and information, including hike and off-season travel information.
 You can also meet new adventure buddies.

-1. I’m traveling solo and would love to include hacking the beehive and other places as well, what do you suggest especially if I can’t afford a tour guide for every hike.
+I’m traveling solo and would love to include hacking the beehive and other places as well, what do you suggest especially if I can’t afford a tour guide for every hike.

-2. Love your blog!
+Love your blog!
 We (two older, but still healthy and active ladies) are planning to spend 10 days in the Banff area, mid-May this year.
 Won’t be doing any hiking or skiing, just the normal touristy adventures and walking around the towns.
 Will keep reading, but can you recommend blog articles that would be most helpful to us?

 Thanks!